Mahalakshmi-MR/to-do-list/README.md

 4. Use the sidebar to access:
 5. To-Do List `todo.html` to add/manage tasks.
 6. Reminders `reminder.html` to set notifications.
-7.Notes `notetaking.html` to write down important points.
+7. Notes `notetaking.html` to write down important points.
-8.To register a new user, go to `register.html`.
+8. To register a new user, go to `register.html`.